vercel/next.js/examples/cms-prepr/README.md

 The `.env.local` file will be ignored by Git.

-**2.2** In your environment, navigate to **Settings > Development > Access Tokens**.
+**2.2** In your environment, navigate to **Settings > Access Tokens**.
 You will see the automatically generated access tokens for your Prepr environment.

 ![Access tokens](https://assets-site.prepr.io//6jouln4xi3wp-default-access-tokens.png)